kclzl-nus/Detect-Fraudulent-Bank-Accounts/README.md

 DSA4212 Group Project
 ==============================

-Detecting fraudent t bank accounts and gain insights into characteristics of these fraudent accounts and generate actionable insights to detect and prevent these kind of fraud.
+Detecting fraudulent bank accounts and gain insights into characteristics of these fraudent accounts and generate actionable insights to detect and prevent these kind of fraud.

 Project Organization
 ------------